raspberrypilearning/grow-a-tree/en/step_3.md

 + Try adding a single block of code to make something additional happen when the player stays still.

 + What about some extra words of encouragement such as 'You can do it!'?
-Find the Say block in Looks -  it's purple!
+Find the `say`{:class="block3looks"} block -  it's purple!

 ```blocks3
 if <(video [motion v] on [stage v] ::video) < (10)> then ::control